zachtheyek/dotfiles/nvim/.config/nvim/lua/docs/render_markdown_examples.md

 ## LaTeX Math

 **Note:** Requires either `latex2text` (pylatexenc) or `utftex` to be installed and in PATH.
 Try both to see which one you prefer.
+  - We default to `utftex` since (1) it can be installed system-wide via Homebrew, instead of requiring pip, and (2) it looks better

 ### Inline Math